-CREDIT LIFE INSURANCE pays the balance owed on your mortgage in the event of your death.
-If you have credit life coverage PRIOR TO REFINANCING, you may have difficulty transferring the coverage to the new mortgage.
+Credit Life Insurance is a type of life insurance that pays the balance owed on your mortgage in the event of your death.
+If you have credit life coverage prior to refinancing, you may have difficulty transferring the coverage to the new mortgage.
 Your ability to effect this transfer may hinge on:

-- 1) an agreement with your lender and - the amount of coverage for the existing mortgage being less than the new mortgage amount, since credit life is a declining term coverage.
+- 1) an agreement with your lender and - 2) the amount of coverage for the existing mortgage being less than the new mortgage amount, since credit life is a declining term coverage.